-Recently, this partnership work (titled the Punjabi Canadian Legacy Project) has been highlighted in local media.
+Recently, the Punjabi Canadian Legacy Project partnership has been highlighted in local media.

 April 03, 2019